mnikander/cpp_algorithm/README.md

 - match / equal

 # TODO
-- catenate individual element -- or just let the coder put curly braces around it, instead of providing an extra overload? the overload would be better for performance though
 - inner product (std::transform_reduce)
 - scan (with an easier interface)
 - any, all, none